 Good utility infrastructure management practice is about trying to avoid these types of issues.

-It is about understanding risks, risk costs, and highlighting options, and optimal solutions to decision makers.
+It is about understanding risks and risk costs and highlighting options and optimal solutions to decision-makers.

-We would encourage you to keep involved with Inframanage.com as we provide ongoing material to assist with the understanding and practice of infrastructure management.
+We encourage you to keep involved with Inframanage.com as we provide ongoing material to assist with understanding and practicing infrastructure management.